emmascho/EmmaScho-Data-Science-Course-2019/Class-Notes/Week4-October10.md

 - has an input and 'shoving your data' through a pipe to get output Pipe name comes from René Magritte's 'ceci n'est pas une pipe' painting

+NB: Usually don't have to set a working directory, if you're working from your repository from Git don't need to use setwd Done with read function w/ filepath

+Packages in tidyverse: tidyr, readr, dplyr, ggplot2, purr, stringr,...

+Wide data format: can scroll through entire data (columns rows, ...) but not good for working w/ it only reading

+##### Rule for tidy data: Each variable is a column, each observation is a row

+For creating a pipe:
+ 1. Create a dataframe
+ 2. Check that you don't wanna merge datas eg. two columns merged using mutate function
+ 3. Output function: eg. length() to get the length ofthe list of unique species